 Today, physicians have access to a broad range of methods for diagnosing cancer.
 As researchers learn more about the way cancer develops and spreads, they develop new diagnostic tools and refine existing methods.

 If your primary care physician suspects you have cancer, he or she may order some tests to confirm the diagnosis.
-These tests can either be conducted either by your physician, by hospital laboratories or at the Cancer Institute of Dallas.
+These tests can either be conducted either by your physician, by hospital laboratories or at BSW Oncology.
 If a positive diagnosis is made, you should seek a second opinion: some kinds of cancer can be hard for even the experts to diagnose properly.

 The following are the tools used most often to diagnose cancer: